-a TID-to-link mapping negotiation for a different mapping did not occur, was unsuccessful while having no successfully negotiated TID-to-link mapping before or was torn down.
+a TID-to-link mapping negotiation for a different mapping did not occur, was unsuccessful while having no successfully negotiated (#173336) non-default TID-to-link mapping before or was torn down(#173336) (see 35.3.7.1.3 (Negotiation of TID-to-link mapping)).

 Negotiation of TID-to-link mapping

+(#17336)A successfully negotiated TID-to-link mapping is active until it is torn down or until it is replaced by a newly negotiated TID-to-link mapping or is modified by a new advertised TID-to-link mapping (see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames)).

-Power state after enablement
+Power state after (#16497)link enablement

-When a link becomes enabled for a non-AP STA that is affiliated with a non-AP MLD after successful association with an AP MLD with (Re)Association Request/Response frames transmitted on that link or after successful TID-to-link mapping negotiation with TID-To-Link Mapping Request/Response frames transmitted on that link, the power management mode of the non-AP STA, immediately after the acknowledgement of the (Re)Association Response frame or of the TID-To-Link Mapping Response frame, is active mode.
+When a link (#18139)that was previously not setup becomes enabled for a non-AP MLD after successful association with an AP MLD with (Re)Association Request/Response frames transmitted on that link, the power management mode of the non-AP STA that is affiliated with the non-AP MLD and that is operating on the link, immediately after the acknowledgement of the (Re)Association Response frame or of the TID-To-Link Mapping Response frame, is active mode.

-When a link becomes enabled for a non-AP STA that is affiliated with a non-AP MLD after successful association with an AP MLD with (Re)Association Request/Response frames transmitted on another link or after successful TID-to-link mapping negotiation with TID-To-Link Mapping Request/Response frames transmitted on another link, the power management mode of the non-AP STA, immediately after the acknowledgement of the (Re)Association Response frame or of the TID-To-Link Mapping Response frame, is power save mode, and its power state is doze.
+When a link (#18139)that was previously not setup becomes enabled for a non-AP MLD after successful association with an AP MLD with (Re)Association Request/Response frames transmitted on another link, the power management mode of the non-AP STA that is affiliated with the non-AP MLD and that is operating on the link, immediately after the acknowledgement of the (Re)Association Response frame or of the TID-To-Link Mapping Response frame, is power save mode, and its power state is doze.

+When a link (#18139)that was previously disabled becomes enabled for a non-AP MLD after successful TID-to-link mapping negotiation with TID-To-Link Mapping Request/Response frames transmitted on that link, the power management mode of the non-AP STA that is affiliated with the non-AP MLD and that is operating on the link, immediately after the acknowledgement of the (Re)Association Response frame or of the TID-To-Link Mapping Response frame, is active mode.

+When a link (#18139)that was previously disabled becomes enabled for a non-AP MLD after successful TID-to-link mapping negotiation with TID-To-Link Mapping Request/Response frames transmitted on another link, the power management mode of the non-AP STA that is affiliated with the non-AP MLD and that is operating on the link, immediately after the acknowledgement of the (Re)Association Response frame or of the TID-To-Link Mapping Response frame, is power save mode, and its power state is doze.

-When a link becomes enabled for a non-AP STA that is affiliated with a non-AP MLD at the end of an advertised TID-to-link mapping (see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames)), the power management mode of the non-AP STA, immediately after the end of the advertised TID-to-link mapping, is power save mode, and its power state is doze.
+When a link (#18139)that was previously disabled by an advertised TID-to-link mapping (see 35.3.7.1.7 (Advertised TID-to-link mapping in Beacon and Probe Response frames)) and becomes enabled for a non-AP MLD (#15820)when an advertised TID-to-link mapping(#15820) is terminated (#18139), the power management mode of the non-AP STA that is affiliated with the non-AP MLD and operating on the link, immediately after the end of the advertised TID-to-link mapping, is power save mode, and its power state is doze.

-35.3.7.1.5 Power state and TWT schedules after disablement
+Power state and TWT schedules after (#16497)link disablement

 When a link becomes disabled for a non-AP MLD:

-The APSD scheduled SPs of the non-AP STA affiliated with the non-AP MLD and operating on the link shall be deleted.
+The APSD scheduled SPs of the non-AP STA affiliated with the non-AP MLD and operating on the link shall be deleted (#17826)immediately.